tilteng/web-style-guide/15-react.md

 ## Pods

-We organize our React components inside of directories call pods, a name borrowed from Ember.
+We organize our React components inside of directories called pods, a name borrowed from Ember.
 Each pod contains at least one main file that exports a component and can be referenced from other files using `import`;